With a fast, reliable, and fully managed provider of Open edX®

 Plan B

-In short, it seems that probably online learning is not going anywhere.
+In short, it seems that online learning is probably not going anywhere.
 It is here to stay and will only become more prevalent in the post-COVID world.
 We should all be prepared to embrace it and make the most of it.

 The structure of the online learning ecosystem is now gradually completed by course providers, technology partners, and learning management systems.
 LMS providers have now become an essential part of the entire industry.